svanecode/jobscraper/README.md

 # Jobindex Scraper with Supabase Integration

-A Python scraper that extracts job listings from [Jobindex.dk](https://www.jobindex.dk/jobsoegning/kontor) and saves them directly to Supabase database, with automatic validation and soft deletion of expired jobs.
+A Python scraper that extracts job listings from [Jobindex.dk](https://www.jobindex.dk/jobsoegning/kontor) and saves them directly to Supabase database, with automatic validation, soft deletion of expired jobs, and AI-powered scoring for CFO services.

 ## Features